braathwaate/stratego/README.md

 Iterative deepening and heuristic history is used for move ordering to increase pruning success.
 Killer move is used for efficiency.
-Quiescent Search and First Move Weighing are used to reduce to reduce the horizon effect.
+Quiescent Search and Singular Extension are used to reduce the horizon effect.
 Move generation abides by the Two-Square and More-Squares rules.

 The search time is adjustable with the Settings menu.